 top of page

-For budding hackers or 'script kiddies' it can be one of the first things that they try for the thrill of seeing that they can gain access to systems.
-For the more experienced, the potential for credential stuffing attack is much greater - it can provide them with more information on an individual, such as details about their finances, home life. etc. This information can be used to make purchases or spend credit in the account accessed, or to build a curated file on an individual or company that can be sold on the dark web for others to exploit.
+For budding hackers it can be one of the first things that they try for the thrill of seeing that they can gain access to systems.
+For the more experienced bad actors, the potential for credential stuffing attack is much greater - it can provide them with more information on an individual, such as details about their finances, home life. etc. This information can be used to make purchases or spend credit in the account accessed, or to build a curated file on an individual or company that can be sold on the dark web for others to exploit.

 The problem is that it doesn’t stop there.
-When a hacker finds a username/password combination that works, they can then test that combination across popular consumer sites and services, to see whether the same credentials have been used elsewhere – and we all know how often the same password is used.
-If a hacker gains access to an email account, where they can also read emails and learn details about a person which they can exploit.
+When it is found that a username/password combination works, it can then be tested in that combination across other popular consumer sites and services, to see whether the same credentials have been used elsewhere.
+And, as a security professional, you will know how common that is.

 Individuals and companies that become the victim of credentials stuffing attacks can suffer financial and reputational damage, and the issues caused can take a long time to resolve.
 Companies also risk losing the confidence of customer and investors.